 The Holy Name of Mary Pro-Cathedral was originally built in 1668 by French Jesuit missionaries.
 The current cathedral was constructed in 1881, making it the fifth church building since the original structure.
 This historic structure is located on Portage Avenue next to the Tower of History and believe it or not, the church originally built the Tower of History.
 Learn more about the history of St. Mary’s here.

 The first part of the Soo Locks was completed in 1855 by Michigan’s state government (the State Lock.)
 The lock was controlled by the state until the 1870s when the federal government took over and expanded the complex.
 The rest, as they say, is history.
-Learn about the six subsequent locks that were built by reading the Soo Locks Park is open year-round and is a fantastic spot to watch boats from March 25 until January 15.
+Learn about the six subsequent locks that were built by visiting the historic site or reading here.
+The Soo Locks Park is open nearly year-round and is a fantastic spot to watch boats from March 25 until January 15.